 No pricing info available

-Pedia Gastro in Our Lady of Lourdes Hospital, located in Manila, Metro Manila, Philippines offers patients Lipoma Removal procedures among its total of 157 available procedures, across 5 different specialties.
-Currently, there's no pricing information for Lipoma Removal procedures at Pedia Gastro in Our Lady of Lourdes Hospital, as all prices are available on request only.
-All procedures and treatments are undertaken by the lead specialist at the Hospital, and they are not accredited by any recognized accreditations institutes
+Pedia Gastro in Our Lady of Lourdes Hospital, can be found in Manila, Metro Manila, Philippines and offers its patients Lipoma Removal procedures as well as 157 other procedures, across 5 different procedure categories.
+At present, there is no pricing information for Lipoma Removal procedures at Pedia Gastro in Our Lady of Lourdes Hospital.
+The pricing information is quite specialised, so it's only available on request.
+The lead specialist at the Hospital will be carrying out all the treatments, and Pedia Gastro in Our Lady of Lourdes Hospital is not accredited by any recognised accreditations institutions.

 At Medijump, we're making medical easy.
 You can search, compare, discuss, and book your medical all in one place.
 We open the door to the best medical providers worldwide, saving you time and energy along the way, and it's all for FREE, no hidden fees, and no price markups guaranteed.
 So what are you waiting for?